Unterhaltungssoftware Selbstkontrolle: Additional descriptors

-Distinction from the Federal Department for Media Harmful to Young Persons
+Distinction from the Federal Agency for Child and Youth Protection in the Media

-The Federal Agency for Child and Youth Protection in the Media maintains a List of media harmful to young people (colloquially known as the “Index”).
+The Federal Agency for Child and Youth Protection in the Media (BzKJ) maintains a List of media harmful to young people (colloquially known as the “Index”).
 Titles that are on this list may only be sold on request to adults 18 or older, are not to be advertised in any media or put on display in retail stores.
 German retail stores, mail order and internet vendors tend to sell only games that do have a USK rating, due to the massive restrictions.
 These games are still sold from vendors outside Germany into the German market.

-Video games that are rated by the USK are protected from the indexing process.
+Since April 2003 video games that are rated by the USK are protected from the indexing process.
 Many publishers and developers choose to release edited versions of their games to try to receive an USK-18-rating, fearing the same negative sales impact an AO rating would have in the US, out of fear that an unrated title might be indexed.
 Games without an USK rating are treated like an indexed game.